OPT EAD case tracker, built for F-1 students.

 When your I-765 OPT case moves through stages, you'll see these updates on my.uscis.gov.
 Click any status to see what it means and what to do.

-Enter your I-765 receipt number and GreenLight will decode your USCIS status into plain English — for free, privately, with no account needed.
+Paste the status message from your I-765 case and GreenLight will decode it into plain English, for free, privately, with no account needed.

 GreenLight is an independent tool and is NOT affiliated with USCIS, DHS, or any U.S. government agency.
 Nothing on this page constitutes legal advice.
 Always consult a licensed immigration attorney for advice specific to your situation. uscis.gov/i-765